publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schB/ptII/m__us_usc_t26_s6722.md

         (1) __Correction within 30 days__

-        If any failure described in subsection (a)(2) is corrected on or before the day 30 days after the required filing date—
+        If any failure described in subsection (a)(2) is corrected on or before the day 30 days after the date prescribed for furnishing such statement—

             (A) the penalty imposed by subsection (a) shall be $30 in lieu of $100, and